Reading Time: ~5 Mins | Written By: Juliana Bermudez

 Ensure your fonts and colours match, use similar images as your website content to keep the messaging consistent, and utilize blog and site page content so subscribers can click the links to read on, learn more, and get in contact with you.

 By implementing these tips, you will be well on your way to creating emails that boost your sales and generate meaningful leads with minimal effort.
-The possibilities are endless, and this just scratches the surface for how email communications help your business succeed.
+The possibilities are endless, and this just scratches the surface of how email communications help your business succeed.

 If you’re curious as to how Jelly can help boost your email marketing campaigns and grow your audiences, check out our Email Marketing services.